toblinkz/doc-ssr-test/content/error.md

 Rescan device barcode to the web server and ensure the device is connected to an active internet.
 <br>
 <br>
-<b>This WhatsApp 'destination' is not in free form window and no template matched with your content:</b>
+<b>This WhatsApp 'destination' is not in a free-form window and no template matched with your content:</b>
 <br>
-This happens when you are trying to send a free form window message without your customer initiating the conversation or none of the registered approved templates matches the message content you are trying to send.
+This happens when you are trying to send a free-form window message without your customer initiating the conversation or none of the registered approved templates matches the message content you are trying to send.
 In cases like this, your customer must have initiated the conversation by sending a WhatsApp message to your business registered WhatsApp number